-Julie a passion for spiritual exploration, social justice, inclusive community, oxford commas, and inter-generational worship.
+Julie has a passion for spiritual exploration, social justice, inclusive community, oxford commas, and inter-generational worship.
 Julie has a theatre background and tends to be upbeat and enthusiastic.
-She considers myself somewhat of a church junkie.
+She considers herself somewhat of a church junkie.
 If there is a service, she wants to be there.
 From Sufi Dziker, to Catholic Mass, to Pagan ritual, she has reverence for and find rejuvenation in most all experiences of the divine.

 Church and ritual are two of Julie's favorite things.
-She also loves, singing, taking long walks in pretty places, the race horse Seabiscuit, bright colors, campfires with hot cocoa, live theatre, impromptu 80’s dance parties in my living room, the television show Survivor, karaoke, cooking and eating delicious things... and people.
+She also loves, singing, taking long walks in pretty places, the race horse Seabiscuit, bright colors, campfires with hot cocoa, live theatre, impromptu 80’s dance parties in her living room, the television show Survivor, karaoke, cooking and eating delicious things... and people.
 People are actually her absolute favorite thing on the planet, and she feels honored to serve a church with so many gorgeous souls to connect and share with.
 She hopes she sees you on Sunday!

 CUUB facilities are available for member and community use.
 We have many rooms available for different sized meetings and events.
 Rental fees are dependent on rooms / dates needed, type of event and membership status.

 Please send your requests for your meeting or event to email@example.com or click the button below to fill out the form.